-Professional attire suitable for undertaking school-based Supervised Professional Experience will be required during the SPE component of this course.
-You will need to have professional attire suitable to wear on twenty days of supervised professional experience.
+Professional attire suitable for undertaking school-based Professional Experience (PEx) will be required during the 25 day placement component of this course.
 You will need to access suitable transport to supervised professional experience venues for the duration of your supervised professional experience.